dannystirl/CS1632_Spring2022/exercises/2/README.md

   * testReturnCatFailureNumCats0
   * testReturnCatNumCats3
 * Partner 2:
-  * setUp
+  * setUp                           DONE
   * testGetCatNullNumCats0          DONE
   * testGetCatNumCats3              DONE
-  * testListCatsNumCats0
+  * testListCatsNumCats0            DONE
   * testListCatsNumCats3
-  * testRentCatFailureNumCats0
+  * testRentCatFailureNumCats0      DONE
-  * testRentCatFailureNumCats3
+  * testRentCatFailureNumCats3      DONE

 Notice that the setUp method is repeated for both partners.
 Both of you will have to implement the setUp method individually to have your assigned tests